nachocaru/xaprb.com/content/blog/2006-10-18-mysql-query-profiler.md

 ---
 title: MySQL Query Profiler
-author: Baron Schwartz
-excerpt: "<p>This is the fourth in a series of articles on profiling MySQL.
-My past three articles have explained how to measure the work a query causes MySQL to do.
-In this article I introduce a tool I've written to do the work for you and produce a compact, readable report of that work, with all the math already done, and the measurements labelled and grouped for ease of comprehension.
-With this tool you can understand query performance at a glance.</p>"
-layout: post
 permalink: /2006/10/18/mysql-query-profiler/
 description:
   - 'MySQL Query Profiler is a free tool that measures query performance and formats it clearly.
 It captures dozens of performance metrics.'